 In American today, most schools across the country uses a grading system that has been used for many years.
-From kindergarten to the time you’re a senior in high school, and even into college, schools and universities use a grading scale that uses the letters A through F. Most people understand this system since they have used it for all, or most, of their lives.
+From kindergarten to the time you are a senior in high school, and even into college, schools and universities use a grading scale that uses the letters A through F. Most people understand this system since they have used it for all, or most, of their lives.
 In this system, getting an A means you did extremely well is the class, and an F means that you failed.
 This grading scale is supposed to show how well, and how much you learned in a class.
 Even though this system has been used for many years, one must ask, does this system actually work?
 Do students actually learn what they are supposed to learn?
 The current system does not provide students an actual opportunity to learn in school.
 It puts students in a situation where all they have to do memorize a topic for one test, and then they never have to remember it again.
 The students do not actually learn and instead, waster time by memorizing and forgetting a month later.
 Standards based grading is a system that will fix this problem.
 The concept behind standards based grading is: instead of a grading scale where the letters of A through F are used, numbers are used.
 The number scale used can be any variation of numbers, as long as it is consistent.
 For example, instead of A through F, the system would use the numbers one through five.
 The standards based grading system measures actual learning by looking at how proficient a student is in different areas of a subject.
 If a student is proficient in an area, they would receive a five.
 If they are not proficient then they would receive a one.
 The difference between the standards based grading system, and the system commonly used today, is that students are tested over and over again to make sure that they are proficient in a subject.
 If a student gets a five the first time they are introduced to a topic, they will have to continue to get fives until the course is over.
 This ensures that students actually learn a topic, instead of memorizing it for a short period of time.
 Standards based grading also allows students to learn at different paces.
 If a student learns slower than their peers, the standards based grading system allows them to have the chance to learn as their peers.
 If a student gets low standards on a topic, the have each retest to show that they have learned, and have become proficient.
 This way, if students do not learn right away, they have many weeks to actually learn the subject.
 People will argue against this system because it goes against what we have used for a very long time.
 They will argue that this system will be abused and will not work.
 Eliminating the current grading system; and replacing it with standards based grading will create a system where students actually learn.
 Standards based grading will change the landscapes of school, and will greatly affect the students.
 It will have to be implemented in all subjects, and will have to be used correctly and not abused.